VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: Double | Positive
 <br>
-The maximum value of the the gradient to prevent the exploding gradient problem occurs when the gradient gets too large after the first VB iteration.
+The maximum value of the the gradient to prevent the exploding gradient problem that occurs when the gradient gets too large after the first VB iteration.

 **Default:** `None`